Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 https://k-artnow.com/sharjah-biennial-15-features-the-works-of-three-korean-female-artists/

-In this Biennale, Hyesoo Park exhibits 'Paradise on Earth' among the 'The Ourside Story' projects.
+In this Biennale, Park Hye-soo exhibits 'Paradise on Earth' among the 'The Ourside Story' projects.
 Her work can be seen in a former bank building on Bank Street in Sharjah, evolving from a work exhibited at SeMA in 2017.

-Please refer to Series for detailed explanation.
+Please refer to the Series for a detailed explanation.

 >> http://www.phsoo.com/board_dWhr48/15876